About Woofs and Books

 During the reading sessions, books promoting pet adoption and responsible pet ownership will be selected.

-In addition to the child benefiting from the reading sessions, the canine reading buddies become accustomed to new environments, meet new children, obey commands from others, and enjoy playing with different people.
+In addition to the child benefiting from the reading sessions, the animal, previously abandoned or surrendered, will become accustomed to new environments and children, obey commands from others, and enjoy playing with different people.
 All of these activities should improve the pet's chance of being adopted.

 Woofs and Books is a newly formed organization and is federally tax exempt under section 501(c)(3) of the Internal Revenue Code.
 The facility is located in Noblesville, IN.

 Volunteers are always needed and greatly appreciated!